skillrepos/copilot-dd/codespace-labs.md

 **Follow the startup instructions in the README.md file IF NOT ALREADY DONE!**

+**NOTES:**
+a.
+Chrome may work better than Firefox for some tasks.
-**NOTE: To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**
+b.
+To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**
+c.
+VPNs may interfere with the ability to run the codespace.
+It is recommended to not use a VPN if you run into problems.
+d.
+If you use the new free Copilot plan (no signup), some advanced functionality may not be available.

 **Lab 1 - Learning how to create good prompts for Copilot**